macloo/python-adv-web-apps/docs/flask_deploy.rst

 Conclusion
 ----------

-We’ve learned about three different options for deploying a Flask app:
+We’ve learned about two different options for deploying a Flask app:

 * Use Frozen-Flask and then upload a folder to your server
-* Deploy to a hosted web account
-* Deploy to Heroku, a free cloud service
+* Deploy to Render.com

 Depending on the characteristics of your Flask app, one of these options might be much better than the others, or they might all be equally suitable.

-`See more options for deploying <https://flask.palletsprojects.com/en/1.1.x/deploying/>`_ in the Flask documentation.
+`See more options for deploying <https://flask.palletsprojects.com/en/2.2.x/deploying/>`_ in the Flask documentation.

 .